CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowPendingDynamicWorkflowInfoAllOf.md

 `func (o *WorkflowPendingDynamicWorkflowInfoAllOf) UnsetWorkflowCtx()`

 UnsetWorkflowCtx ensures that no value is present for WorkflowCtx, not even an explicit nil
-### GetWorkflowKey

-`func (o *WorkflowPendingDynamicWorkflowInfoAllOf) GetWorkflowKey() string`

-GetWorkflowKey returns the WorkflowKey field if non-nil, zero value otherwise.

-### GetWorkflowKeyOk

-`func (o *WorkflowPendingDynamicWorkflowInfoAllOf) GetWorkflowKeyOk() (*string, bool)`

-GetWorkflowKeyOk returns a tuple with the WorkflowKey field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetWorkflowKey

-`func (o *WorkflowPendingDynamicWorkflowInfoAllOf) SetWorkflowKey(v string)`

-SetWorkflowKey sets WorkflowKey field to given value.

-### HasWorkflowKey

-`func (o *WorkflowPendingDynamicWorkflowInfoAllOf) HasWorkflowKey() bool`

-HasWorkflowKey returns a boolean if a field has been set.

 ### GetWorkflowMeta

 `func (o *WorkflowPendingDynamicWorkflowInfoAllOf) GetWorkflowMeta() interface{}`